symbol/symbol-docs/source/concepts/data-validation.rst

 Data Validation
 ###############

-|codename| uses tree structures to store data associated in a block.
+|codename| uses tree structures to store large data associated with a block that cannot be retrieved directly from the :doc:`block header <block>`.
-This allows light clients to verify if a :doc:`transaction <transaction>` or :doc:`receipt <receipt>` exists and is valid without demanding the entire ledger history.
+This allows light clients to verify if an element (e.g. :doc:`transaction <transaction>`, :doc:`receipt statement <receipt>`) exists without demanding the entire ledger history.

 ***********
 Merkle tree